 In April 2008, The FDA Addressed 'Quality of Life' After LASIK

 On April 25th, 2008, the FDA held an open public meeting with their Ophthalmic Panel, industry, and those damaged by LASIK to address 'Quality of Life' issues after Refractive Surgery.
 Among the presenters were Gerry Dorrian, whose son commited suicide in 2007 as a result of his complications.
 Joseph Schnell help up charts depicting his distorted vision.

 The 'positive side' was shown as well.
 The military spoke stating this was one of the best procedures available for those in the field.
 Doctors brought in patients portraying lasik as a miracle.

 The panel was made aware that refractive surgery had a complication rate of about 5%.
 Think about it: If 1 million people had the procedure done, then that means roughly 50,000 (5%) were damaged!
 Majority rules though, so 50,000 damaged lasik-induced people doesn't mean anything to the FDA.
 What about 5 million?
 That would make 250,000 people with complications!
-When I hear that the FDA is influenced by financial interest, you get no argument, especially since I've seen how they work!!!
+When you hear that the FDA is influenced by financial interest, you get no argument, especially since those damaged by LASIK who attended saw how they work!!!

 Throughout all of this, maybe the FDA can answer a simple question:

 At what point does 'Quality of Life' matter more than the almighty dollar?